phosxd/MC-Shard/README.md

 Shard is only available for Minecraft Bedrock 1.21.100 or higher.
 - Download the latest release on [Github](https://github.com/phosxd/mc-shard) or [Discord](https://dsc.gg/mc-shard).
 - Double click or open the downloaded `.mcaddon` file.
 - Apply the pack to your world.
+Make sure to apply the resource pack AND the behavior pack.

 You DO NOT need:
 - Beta-APIs.